-He is a Registered Member of the Society of Mining Engineers (SME) since 2011 and an Oregon State Licensed Geologist in good standing since 1986.
+He is a Registered Member of the Society of Mining Engineers (SME) since 2011.
 He is also a NI 43-101 Qualified Person and has completed a significant number of NI 43-101 reports for various publicly-traded Canadian resource companies.
 Mr. Ebisch received a Bachelor of Science Degree in Geology from the University of Wisconsin-Oshkosh (1980) and a Master of Science Degree in Geology from Sul Ross State University in Alpine, Texas (1984).
 James Ebisch is also a professional writer.
 The initial printing of his first book in 2007, Mines and Madness, sold out quickly, but is now available as an e-book on Amazon.com.
 The economic predictions in the book were indeed prescient, and are now being born out roughly as foretold.

 Jerome V. (Jerry) Krause, Director: Jerry is a co-founder of Wyoming Mines.
 It is indeed difficult to fairly summarize the lifetime achievements of Dr. Krause because a comprehensive list of those achievements would be voluminous.
 Simply stated, Dr. Krause is internationally recognized as a basketball coach, innovator, and strategist.
 He literally wrote the book on basketball, publishing over 40 books on the subject.
 In fact, he is the most published author in basketball history.
 It’s hard to beat that.
 Dr. Krause has taught and coached at numerous colleges.
 It would not be an exaggeration to state that he has positively influenced the lives of hundreds of young athletes through his mentoring.